Alexander Megos climbs The Sacred and Profane (5.14c) at the Promised Land near Red Rocks outside Las Vegas, Nevada, USA On March 28, 2018

 English +9

-It was evident from an early age that Garnbret was born to be on the wall: “I remember when we were kids, the others were just playing ball or other games.
+It was evident from an early age that Janja Garnbret was born to be on the wall: “I remember when we were kids, the others were just playing ball or other games.
 I didn't want to get off the wall.
 I’d be on it for an hour and a half at a time, moving left to right, right to left, up, down.
 Even back then, I knew this was it.
 This was what I wanted to do.”

 Janja Garnbret of Slovenia seen at the IFSC Austria Climping Open in Innsbruck, Austria on June 26, 2021